tokenrove/imago/README.md

 functions (or just `imago:read-image` and `imago:write-image`) to use this functionality.

-## Reading images with pngload
+## Alternative png I/O with imago/pngio

-You can use more advanced and faster [pngload](https://github.com/bufferswap/pngload) library to read png files by loading `imago/pngload` system.
-Use `imago-pngload:read-pngload` (or just `imago:read-image`) to use this functionality. **NB:** `pngload` automatically converts indexed color images to RGB (or ARGB) images.
+You can use more advanced and faster [pngload](https://github.com/bufferswap/pngload) library to read png files by loading `imago/pngio` system.
+Use `imago-pngio:read-png` (or just `imago:read-image`) to use this functionality. **NB:** `pngload` automatically converts indexed color images to RGB (or ARGB) images.
 If you want to work with indexed images, use old png loader instead.
+Also [zpng](https://github.com/xach/zpng) (via `imago-pngio:write-png`) library will be used for saving png images.

 ## Creating an image